How to Develop as a Global Leader

 The various departments involved with developing global leaders – for example, Human Resources, Organization Development, Mobility, Diversity, Training & Development – seem at times to be attempting to guide the proverbial elephant in their own different and conflicting directions, each tugging on a separate body part.
 Having a shared understanding of and commitment to a consistent set of global leadership competencies could also serve to better align these efforts across different functions.

 Benefits of Starting with Global

-Weaving a global perspective throughout an organization is increasingly a necessity rather than a “nice to have.”
+The final thing to know with the “What is global leadership? question: weaving a global perspective throughout an organization is increasingly a necessity rather than a “nice to have.”
 Our interviewees spoke most eloquently about the benefits of the global leadership competencies they have acquired as well as their tangible value for companies competing in the world’s fastest-growing markets:

 “I’ve gained an acute awareness of global competition, demand, and global consumer trends.
 Awareness of the world is critical to survival.”